-South Africa has a population size of approximately 53 million.
+South Africa has a population of approximately 53 million people.
 As of 2013, 30% of the population is under 15 years old, and only 9% is over 60.
 The majority of inhabitants, 64%, live in urban areas.
 Birth registrations are high for the area and reach approximately 85%.
 The life expectancy at birth is only 59 years of age.
 The leading causes of death in this country are discussed below.

-Leading Causes of Death
+Leading Causes of Death in South Africa

 Access to Health Care Facilities